FAQ

 What happens at learning period meetings with my scholar’s Supervising Teacher (ST)?

 Learning Period meetings must include the ST, the scholar and the parent.
 Because we are a virtual school, CCS does not require in-person meetings.
-Meetings are held by phone or other online communication.
+Zoom/Google Meet or any other viable online communication.
 At meetings, the learning coach (parent) and scholar share all recent progress, lessons, and work samples with the ST.

 Special Education